jsFame/api.scheduler.nas/README.md

 Science Engineering Student.
 I saw the potential of a software scheduler that would make everyone's life easy.

+From the technical side, my main source of motivation was the simplicity and elegance of https://www.when2meet.com

 ## Description

 Scheduler RESTFul API Server built using NestJS, Prisma, REST and PostgreSQL.